php-fig/fig-standards/proposed/container-meta.md

 [Full results of the vote](https://github.com/container-interop/container-interop/wiki/%231-interface-name:-Vote)

-The complete discussion can be read in [the issue #1](https://github.com/container-interop/container-interop/issues/1).
+The complete discussion can be read in [container-interop's issue #1](https://github.com/container-interop/container-interop/issues/1).

 ## 6. Interface methods